Everlasting Kingdom: Unraveling the Bible’s Secrets

 In all probability, your Bible has the statement: “But the rest of the dead did not live again until the thousand years was finished”, as part of Revelation 20:5.
 Those words are not in the Syriac and Aramaic manuscripts, or the earliest Greek manuscripts, such as the Codex Sinaitic and Codex Alexandrine.
 It’s a nice theory to explain when those who live during the millennium will be judged, but someone just stuck it in there at some point.
 Of course many people will live and die following the “resurrection of judgment” at Yeshua and Yehovah’s return.
 And it could very well be that everyone who lives during “the millennium” will be judged during a second great harvest season, but perhaps people will simply meet their “reward” immediately at the end of their lives from that point on.
 Whether their resurrection is individually done or later as a large group is a matter of deduction and speculation.
 During the millennium, most people will have 100 years or more to repent, unless they really mess up.
 (Isaiah 66:22-24)

 Isaiah 65:20 Never again will there be an infant who lives for only a few days, or an old man who hasn’t lived out his days.
-A son who only lives to be a hundred years old would die young, because a family member who dies at one hundred years of age would be cursed.
+A son who only lives to be a hundred years old will die young, because a young man who dies at one hundred years of age will be considered cursed.
+[Only indecisive people live to 100, but then their shelf life expires.]

 Some go on to theorize about this supposed “rest of the dead” includes everyone who has ever lived—other than the faithful, and that the vast majority of humanity will live another human life lasting one hundred years, and then be judged after the millennium.
 This dangerous teaching ignores the plain statements of Daniel 12:1-3 and John 5:25-29 about the great Judgment Day at the end of this age!